tabulify/tabulify/db/Readme.md

 ### Stream

-  * A stream is an table operation (Created from a relationDef ?)
+  * A stream is an table operation (Created from a tableDef ?)
-  * A stream is always against a relationDef
+  * A stream is always against a tableDef